Fitness to study

 Professionalism and Fitness to Practise

-In order to become a doctor, you must prove you are fit to practise.
+In order to become a doctor, you must demonstrate you are fit to practise.
 This means that you will do nothing to diminish the trust which sick or vulnerable people and their relatives place in you.

 We must ensure that no member of the public is harmed as a consequence of participating in medical student training.
 So, we must be confident in your conduct and ability to be professional and practise as a doctor.